williamsaether/williamsaether/README.md

 ## Hey, I'm William 👋🏼

-> I'm a student from Norway, studying to become a civil engineer in *applied computer technology and engineering*.
+> I'm a student from Norway, studying to become a civil engineer in *Computer Science*.
 > *In year 3 of 5*

 ### My current projects
 - **CodeLinker** (*private repo*): A react native based app for scanning QR/barcodes aimed towards employees in stores.
-- **OutfitMatcherAI**: A machine learning project for analyzing outfits.

 <!--
 ---